bolderflight/units/README.md

 #include "units.h"
 ```

 An example Arduino executable is located at *examples/arduino/units_example/units_example.ino*.
-Teensy 3.x, 4.x, and LC devices are used for testing under Arduino and this library should be compatible with other ARM devices.
-This library is *not* expected to work on AVR devices.
+Teensy 3.x, 4.x, and LC devices are used for testing under Arduino and this library should be compatible with other devices.

 ## CMake
 CMake is used to build this library, which is exported as a library target called *units*.
 The header is added as: